thiippal/AI2D-RST/reliability/README.md

 This directory contains scripts and data for measuring the reliability of the AI2D-RST annotation schema.

-The following table summarizes the results of inter-annotator agreement measures among five annotators.
+The following table summarizes the results of inter-annotator agreement measures between five annotators.

 | Annotation layer | Number of samples | Fleiss' kappa |
 | ---------------- | -------------: | -------------: |